digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 Removing a user from the team does not deactivate the account.
 The user will still be able to sign in to the site, and join other teams.
 They will also be able to rejoin the team they were removed from if they receive another invite, or if the team is set to [“Allow any user with an account on this server to join this team”](https://docs.mattermost.com/help/settings/team-settings.html#allow-anyone-to-join-this-team).
 If the user does rejoin the team, they will no longer belong to the channels they were previously a part of, and they will lose all Admin privileges if they had them previously.

-A System Admin can also remove users from teams via **System Console > Users**, and selecting the dropdown beside a user entry and selecting **Manage Teams**.
-The list of teams an individual user belongs to can be viewed on the user’s profile page via **System Console > Users** and selecting the member’s name from the list provided in the **User Configuration** screen.

 #### Leaving a Team

 Users can also choose to remove themselves from a team, from **Main Menu > Leave Team**.
 This will remove the user from the team, and from all public channels and private channels on the team.